 Before you switch

-• [ ] Audit your current usage.
+- [ ] Audit your current usage.
 Which MoneyGuide features do you actually use weekly?
 Which have you not opened in 6 months?
-This determines whether you need a 1:1 replacement or a specialist tool.
+This determines whether you need a like-for-like comprehensive platform or a retirement planning platform that goes deeper on the work you actually do.

 During migration (first 60 days)